 As a dad, how would I ideally like to spend Father’s Day?
 Or for that matter, any special occasion where I’m the focus of attention (birthdays, maybe anniversaries, and other milestone celebrations).

 With family of course – that’s the very essence of what it means to be a dad.
+And maybe some fun experience gifts for Dad thrown in.

 I’d want to do something memorable, it’s supposed to be a special day after all.